 Now the terrace looks a bit boring compared to the rest of the building.
 Let's place an isometric square the same size than a tile.

-Then, using the Minus Front option from the Pathfinder pallet, subtract a bit of it.
+Then, using the Minus Front option from the Pathfinder palette, Subtract a bit of it.
 Change the color to a darker shade of the tile's color.

 Now, to add some volume, let's add a Round Corners effect.
-(Effect, Stylize, Round Corners).
-4 points will suffice in this case.
+(Effect > Stylize > Round Corners).
+4 pts will be suffice in this case.

 Now, I want to use the new tool in Illustrator CS6 - Gradients on strokes!
 So here we go, let's fine tune the stairs a little and give them some volume.
 To do that, I just created a gradient and chose the option "Apply gradient across stroke".
 I also made the strokes thicker.